 He groaned, got up and let himself out of the office, joining Marilyn in the police station door.
 On the curb, sitting cross-legged and looking both terrified and sorry for themselves, were six shivering men in underwear of varying degrees of cleanliness.
 Their hands and legs were bound to each other so that they sat in a little circle, facing outwards, a lamp post sprouting in the centre as if they’d been playing some adults-only form of ring-a-rosy around it.
 There were scratches on their shoulders, but otherwise they seemed unharmed.
 Someone had written in sharpie on the chest of the man facing them, “I am an organ trafficker.
 Please prosecute me fully.
 PS I wee’d myself.”
 Another had, “Our vehicles are in Newbury lane,” printed in straggly capitals.
 They all had “BAD!!!” scrawled on their foreheads.
 It looked like the work of a kindergartener.

-George rubbed the back of his head.
+Harry rubbed the back of his head.
 “Batman?” he suggested.

 “Damned if I know.”
 Marilyn turned to go inside.
 “But I’m getting the camera.”

 In the cold chill of early morning, Reverend Viola Scott unlocked the heavy church doors, feeling the drafts from the cracked windows and unsealed walls even through her thermals and heavy boots.
 She opened one to peer out and make sure no poor soul had been sleeping in the vestibule, and spotted a box in the corner.
 She frowned at it, then poked it with the toe of her boot.
 It didn’t scream or explode, so she picked it up and carried it into the kitchen while she put the kettle on.

 Casually opening the top while she waited for her bread to toast, she spat tea over £200,000 in neatly stacked, unmarked bills, then had to go and lie down for a bit.